Dogs Trust Public Affairs

 Did you know that in the UK around 2,000 dogs are stolen each year (but many more may go unreported); only 1 in 5 of those reported stolen are returned to their families.
 Read our full briefing on dog theft...

 Dog Theft Briefing PDF 426 KB

-From 1st October there will be some important legislative changes taking place affecting anyone who breeds, sells or provides day care for dogs in England.
+As of 1st October 2018, legislative changes were implemented affecting anyone who breeds, sells or provides day care for dogs in England.
 Read our full briefing on the Animal Welfare (Licensing of Activities Involving Animals) Regulations 2018.

 Animal Welfare 2018 PDF 320 KB